TF-Joynic/Hydrogen/README.md

 	"Constraint is liberity."

-## Easy to use, Flexible, Powerful and Convenient for Developers
+## VISION: Easy to use, Flexible, Powerful and Convenient for Developers

 >Author: Terrance Fung